klaasel/irma_mobile/README.md

 irma_mobile
 ===========

+(This is a fork for research purposes regarding the research of implementing QUIC in the IRMA app, see the bottom for instructions)

 ### Authentication made easy, privacy-friendly, and secure

 IRMA offers a privacy-friendly, flexible and secure solution to many authentication problems, putting the user in full control over his/her data.